 While wearable technology is already a relatively old healthcare concept, the industry began to enjoy an economic boom over the course of the decade starting in 2010.
 This is thanks to the proliferation of mobile technologies that help make their designs and applications more universal.
 Often imagined as strap-on devices that simply track the body’s vitals, its potential applications are actually very wide.
 In fact, wearable tech is set to grow even further as telecommunication technologies advance further.

-- AliveCor – a medical company that is most famously known today for their mobile EKG devices.
+- AliveCor – is a medical company that is most famously known today for its mobile EKG devices.
 Kardia is the central app that the company has designed to interface with its pocket EKGs.
-It is simply to use, non-invasive, and comprehensive, with the data also transferable online for doctors to access remotely.
+It is simply to use, non-invasive, and comprehensive, with the data also transferable online for doctors to access remotely

-- Motiv – one of the bigger players of the fitness tracking wearable industry, this company differentiates itself by using a ring, instead of a traditional arm-strapped or wrist-strapped device.
-The Motiv Ring, as it is called, provides baseline fitness tracking, recording the wearer’s activity level, distance moved, (estimated) calories burned, sleep duration, and (rudimentary) heart-rate.
+- Motiv – one of the bigger players in the fitness tracking wearable industry, this company differentiates itself by using a ring, instead of a traditional arm-strapped or wrist-strapped device.
+The Motiv Ring, as it is called, provides baseline fitness tracking, recording the wearer’s activity level, distance moved, (estimated) calories burned, sleep duration, and (rudimentary) heart rate.

 - FitBit – is perhaps the most widely known company in the fitness tracking industry.
 It has set the standard for how smart fitness trackers should be designed, and the company has developed a slew of products with varying levels of health tracking features.
 The trackers themselves are touted as a recommendation for weight loss programs, though this has since been disputed.